Body Language and Medical Analysis №4221: Why are Donald Trump’s Pupils Intermittently Dilated? — Nonverbal and Emotional Intelligence (VIDEO, PHOTOS)

 You also may not realize that, under equal lighting conditions, pupils will become smaller with age.
 Thus an infant has much larger pupils than a 70-year-old.
 This change, generally speaking, isn’t very noticeable (for most casual observers) until a person reaches their 30s or 40s — and even then it’s not dramatic.
 But certainly, this difference is much more noticeable in a 71-year-old.

 Donald Trump’s pupils are very frequently larger (often much larger) than they should be for healthy eyes of his age.
-His pupils are sometimes as large as they would be if they were medically dilated by an ophthalmologist (with eye drops, such as Tropicamide and Phenylephrine).
+His pupils are very often as large as they would be if they were medically dilated by an ophthalmologist (with eye drops, such as Tropicamide and Phenylephrine).

 As a control, we can compare Trump’s pupils to those who have interviewed him, and are under the same light conditions.
 In the images immediately above and below, we see Donald Trump and Tucker Carlson during a 15 March 2017 interview.